 The Communications Division provides public relations and marketing support to promote greater awareness of the State Treasurer’s Office programs and operations.

 The Debt Management Division is responsible for managing the debt for the State, its agencies, institutions and authorities, optimizing the debt structure and ensuring timely repayment of debt when it is due.
 Staff also manage the State’s Master Lease Program and the Charter School Revolving Loan Fund.

 The Information Technology Division is responsible for the development, implementation, support and security of the agency's systems, applications, data, networks and hardware.

-The Legal Division provides counsel and advice to the State Treasurer in connection with his duties as Vice Chairman of the State Fiscal Accountability Authority and other appointed positions, reviews all contracts for the agency and processes Freedom of Information Act requests.
+The Legal Division provides counsel and advice to the State Treasurer, reviews all contracts for the agency and processes Freedom of Information Act requests.

 The Treasury Management Division is responsible for managing statewide cash deposit and disbursement accounting.
 Duties include payroll payment processing and other disbursements on behalf of the state, administration of Aid to Subdivisions, collection and remittance of court fines, and reconciliation of bank accounts.